-- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about
+- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about - Fortunately...
+Unfortunately...

-- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about - Fortunately, the size and complexity of trivial programs has been steadily increasing over the decades, but unfortunately almost all useful programs are decidedly non-trivial
+- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about - Fortunately, the size and complexity of trivial programs has been steadily increasing over the decades, but unfortunately the size of all programs has been increasing as well

-- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about - Fortunately, the size and complexity of trivial programs has been steadily increasing over the decades, but unfortunately almost all useful programs are decidedly non-trivial - The Linux kernel is a non-trivial program
+- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about - Fortunately, the size and complexity of trivial programs has been steadily increasing over the decades, but unfortunately the size of all programs has been increasing as well - The Linux kernel is a non-trivial program

-- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about - Fortunately, the size and complexity of trivial programs has been steadily increasing over the decades, but unfortunately almost all useful programs are decidedly non-trivial - The Linux kernel is a non-trivial program - In this imperfect real world, validation is more about reliability than about complete freedom from bugs
+- The only bug-free program is a trivial program - A reliable programs has no known bugs - Therefore, any non-trivial reliable program has at least one bug that you do not know about - Fortunately, the size and complexity of trivial programs has been steadily increasing over the decades, but unfortunately the size of all programs has been increasing as well - The Linux kernel is a non-trivial program - In this imperfect real world, validation is more about reliability than about complete freedom from bugs

-Avoiding Debugging The Open-Source Way
+Avoiding Bugs The Open-Source Way